doombubbles/ability-choice/LATEST.md

-- Fixed for v42.0
-- Reduced stun duration for Striker Jones Concussive Shell choices
+- Fixed potential crash with Pat Fusty Level 10 and MIB